JBlond/php-built-in-webserver-router-script/README.md

 php-built-in-webserver-router-script
 ====================================

-router script for PHP built in web server with directory listing
+router script for PHP built-in web server for a apache like directory listing

 LICENCE: